apache/flink/docs/dev/table/common.md

 #### Convert a Table into a DataStream

-A `Table` that is the result of a streaming query is dynamically changing, i.e., it is updated depending on the input streams of the query.
+A `Table` that is the result of a streaming query will be updated dynamically, i.e., it is changing as new records arrive on the query's input streams.
 Hence, the `DataStream` into which such a dynamic query is converted needs to encode the updates of the table.

 There are two modes to convert a `Table` into a `DataStream`:

-1. **Append Mode**: This mode can only be used in the dynamic `Table` is only modified by `INSERT` changes, i.e, it is append-only and previously emitted results are never updated.
+1. **Append Mode**: This mode can only be used if the dynamic `Table` is only modified by `INSERT` changes, i.e, it is append-only and previously emitted results are never updated.
 2. **Retract Mode**: This mode can always be used.
 It encodes `INSERT` and `DELETE` changes with a `boolean` flag.

 <div class="codetabs" markdown="1">